pygmystack/pygmy/docs/ssh_agent.md

 1. Check if you see the SSH Key inside your container with `ssh-add -L` <br>
    If you get `Could not open a connection to your authentication agent.` or `The agent has no identities.` head straight to **step 3.**
-2. Check if you see your SSH Key in `pygmy status`
+2. Check if you see your SSH Key in `pygmy-go status`
-3. If you don't see the key in `pymgy status` run `pygmy addkey`.
+3. If you don't see the key in `pymgy status` run `pygmy-go addkey`.
 You should see `Successfully added ssh key` if the key addition was successful.
 4. After that you need to recreate the containers `docker-compose up -d --force`
 5. When the containers are recreated you should be able to see your ssh key with `ssh-add -L`
 6. If you still get the `Permission denied (publickey)` error get in touch with our engineers to check if the key is configured correctly on the hosting side.